What Is the Average SAT Score?

 As you can see, a higher average score on the SAT is typically associated with students whose family is in the highest income quintile and who never used a fee waiver, which in turn is associated with higher family income.
 This is a trend that's been observed for some time.

 There are many reasons why those from higher-income families tend to score higher on the SAT—they are likely to attend better schools and have more resources to devote to preparation, to name a couple.
-This is another key equity issue facing educators, and another factor we have to consider when asked what is an average SAT score.
+This is another key equity issue facing educators, and another factor we have to consider when asked what an average SAT score is.

 The Average SAT Score by School Location

 Under the old, pre-2016 SAT, annual score reporting provided average score data based on the type of school students attended: public, religiously affiliated, independent, and other or unknown.
-However, when the College Board launched the new SAT in 2016, they stopped including average score data based on school type.
-Today, they provide average score data based on school location instead of school type.
+However, when the College Board launched the 2016 SAT redesign, they stopped including average score data based on school type.
+And with the new Digital SAT, they now provide average score data based on school location instead of school type.

-Here’s how average SAT scores differ based on school location in 2023:
+Here’s how average SAT scores differed based on school location in 2023:

 School Location